IN THIS ARTICLE

 Outbound Call Transfer

 Your Spruce phone number supports Outbound Warm Transfers.
-You can only transfer outbound calls from a Spruce VoIP desk phone.
+You can only transfer outbound calls from a Spruce VoIP desk phone or via the mobile app if you have softphones enabled.

 A warm transfer is the process by which you speak to the person you are connecting the call through before the transfer processes.
 For example, let's say you are on the phone with Alice, and you'd like to transfer her call to Bob.
 By following the instructions below, you will first connect with Bob, where you can set context for the call, and then complete the transfer by connecting Bob and Alice.
 We are unable to transfer calls directly to a voicemail box, so unfortunately if Bob is not available the transfer cannot happen.